Mohamad-Nasser-engr/Playwright_Jenkins_Test/README.md

 npx playwright install
 ```
 ### 3. Use Playwright's recorder
-This will generate Java + JUnit code you can paste into your test classes.
+This will generate Java + JUnit code that you can paste into your test classes.
 ```bash
 npx playwright codegen https://example.com
 ```

+The screenshot below shows what you will see when the Playwright recorder is launched.
+It captures the interactions with the specified website and generates corresponding code.
+Make sure to change the target to "JUnit" to generate the appropriate code format.

 ![image](https://github.com/user-attachments/assets/35989883-8197-4c9c-829c-cfbcd92da884)

 ---